xtream1101/devscript/docs/guides/search.md

 is:mine language:python      # Find your Python snippets
 is:public tag:algorithm      # Find public algorithm snippets
 is:favorite tag:utils        # Find your favorited utility snippets
+is:command tag:git           # Find command snippets tagged with "git"
 ```